swyxio/sw-yx.github.io/_posts/2017-01-23-first-fullstack-board-for-work.md

 layout: post
 date: 2017-01-23
 title: FIrst Fullstack Board for WOrk
-categories: react node express
+tags: react node express
-tags: happy
+feelings: happy
 ---

 5.00 here after pretty much starting from 11.
 Thank god again for <https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/>.
 I finished the analytics board I have been planning for work and I am really happy with how it turned out.
 Here is the stack I used: